sucof/pipedream/README.md

     s 1
     bind .*GET.*
+    p all
     save

 Now, emulate the server with the following:

     python pipedream.py -m replayserver -f herpaderp-10348.cnv -c 100 -i localhost:4040

-This will open up a server on localhost:4040
+This will open up a server on localhost:4040.
+Use your browser, and access this port: in response to a standard GET request, you will get a malformed response.
+Note that this may not render correctly, due to the HTTP response headers being broken.